 If you leave out the profile name, the files will be created for the default profile (see Profiles).
-These will typically be located in ~/.ipython/profile_default/, and will be named ipython_config.py, ipython notebook config.py, etc. The settings in ipython config.py apply to all IPython commands.
+These will typically be located in ~/.ipython/profile_default/, and will be named ipython_config.py, for historical reasons you may also find files named with IPython prefix instead of Jupyter: ipython_notebook_config.py, etc. The settings in ipython_config.py apply to all IPython commands.